 The Han team took things one step further to see if they could help the nonresilient animals through artificial means.
 When the researchers gave the mice a drug called lamotrigine, often prescribed for bipolar disorder, the animals’ brain activity mimicked that of their resilient counterparts: The neurons in the already hyperactive VTA started firing even more intensely, followed by a lull and abatement of depression symptoms.

 Around this time the various resilience research groups at Mount Sinai convened for a monthly gathering referred to informally as “The Depression Club.”
 Han told the group about a set of compounds—all existing drugs—that help open channels in the outer membrane of cells in the VTA.
 When dosed with the drugs, these neurons, which produce the signaling molecule dopamine, let positively charged ions leave the cell, thereby damping the cells’ hyperactive firing.
 This in turn tamps down depression symptoms.
 Based on Han’s presentation to the Depression Club, the group decided to move forward with a clinical trial in patients.
-The study—led by James Murrough, associate professor of psychiatry and director of the Mood and Anxiety Disorders Program at Mount Sinai—chose the epilepsy drug ezogabine, which was given to 18 patients in a pilot trial.
+The study—led by James Murrough, assistant professor of psychiatry and director of the Mood and Anxiety Disorders Program at Mount Sinai—chose the epilepsy drug ezogabine, which was given to 18 patients in a pilot trial.

 Brain scans showed the drug affected the same reward circuit that it did in animals.
 “It was successful in the sense that we did see antidepressant effects, with the important caveat that there was no placebo group,” Murrough says.
 A larger placebo-controlled clinical trial, sponsored by the National Institute of Mental Health (NIMH), is now underway.
 (GlaxoSmithKline has decided to stop marketing ezogabine but other existing drugs that also operate by tweaking potassium channels in brain cells—or a wholly new class of compounds—could serve in its place.)